gael37/Emporium/README.md

 - Add and remove products to their basket and proceed to a Stripe payment.
 - Manage their whishlist.

-Below you can see screenshots of the website on different devices:
+Below you can see a few screenshots of the website on different devices, for an overview of the general design:

 Mobile view of the sign-in page: